-Lydia Zeldenrust joined the department in 2016 as an Associate Lecturer in Medieval Literature, shortly after completing her PhD at Queen Mary, University of London.
-She holds a BA from the University of Groningen and a Research MA from Utrecht University.
+Lydia Zeldenrust joined the department in 2016 as an Associate Lecturer in Medieval Literature, and she currently holds a Leverhulme Early Career Fellowship (Oct.
+2019 – Oct.
+2022).
+Lydia obtained her PhD at Queen Mary, University of London in 2016.
+She studied English at the University of Groningen and holds a Research MA in Medieval Studies from Utrecht University.
 For her doctoral project on the various Western European translations of the late medieval romance of Mélusine she received a Queen Mary Principal’s Studentship and was awarded grants from two Dutch scholarship programmes for talented young researchers, the VSB Fonds and the Cultuurfondsbeurs.

 Lydia has previously held a lecturing post in the Netherlands, and she has also taught for the English department at Queen Mary.
 Her research interests include: late medieval and early Renaissance literature, the cross-cultural circulation and transmission of texts, translation studies, popular romance, Arthurian literature, textual materiality and book history, early book illustration, transitions from manuscript to early print culture, and stories about monsters and shapeshifters.